se-edu/se-book/designPatterns/facade/what/text.md

 **Context**

 Components need to access functionality deep inside other components.
-For example, the `UI` component of a `Library` system might want to access functionality of the `Book` class contained inside the `Logic` component.

 <tip-box>

-Example:
+:package: The `UI` component of a `Library` system might want to access functionality of the `Book` class contained inside the `Logic` component.

 <img src="{{baseUrl}}/designPatterns/facade/what/images/textBook.png" height="120" />
 <p/>